rethinkdb/rethinkdb-rs/2-query-language/api/javascript/aggregation/groupedMapReduce.md

 ---

 {% apibody %}
-sequence.groupedMapReduce(grouping, mapping, reduction, base) → value
+sequence.groupedMapReduce(grouping, mapping, reduction, base) &rarr; value
 {% endapibody %}

 Partition the sequence into groups based on the `grouping` function.
 The elements of each